Epistle of Paul to the Corinthians

 1 Follow after charity, and desire spiritual gifts, but rather that ye may prophesy.

 The last chapter was spent discussing charity.
 He ended that chapter discussing gifts of the Spirit.
-Paul now says to desire after the gift of Prophesy.

 2 For he that speaketh in an unknown tongue speaketh not unto men, but unto God: for no man understandeth him; howbeit in the spirit he speaketh mysteries.